-A. When you need specific expertise for a short-term project, hiring an expert is often the way to go.
-You may hire someone to help you design your website, create a brochure, edit a workbook, install software on your computer, convert your database, review a contract, or prepare your taxes.
-There are some professionals you might hire to perform a specific function on an ongoing basis, such as a bookkeeper or a publicist.
+A. Sometimes, yes.
+When you need specific expertise for a short-term project, hiring an expert is often the way to go.
+You could hire someone to help you design your website, create a flyer, edit a workbook, convert your database, review a contract, or prepare your taxes.
+There are some professionals you might hire to perform a specific function on an ongoing basis, such as a bookkeeper or social media manager.

 Advantages.
 Professionals come equipped with all the knowledge and tools necessary to get the job done.
 They don’t require any training, except in the specifics of your business.
 In some cases, they may even provide training to you.
 They can get projects done quickly and efficiently, often with much higher quality than you could produce yourself.

 Disadvantages.
 Professional help can be expensive.
 In some cases, the person you hire may have a higher billing rate than your own.
 If you hire someone who turns out not to be competent, you may not know it until you have invested quite a bit of money.
 With a professional who has many clients, your project may sometimes be delayed while they work on someone else’s.